Topological skyrmion phases of matter: INTRODUCTION

 The CTSI and HTSI can be realized in effectively non-interacting models that may also be interpreted as describing superconductors, by interpreting an off-diagonal block in the matrix representation of the Hamiltonian with particle-hole symmetry as a superconducting gap function (and that Hamiltonian instead as a Bogoliubov de Gennes Hamiltonian).
 We mean this in the same sense as in Schnyder \emph{et al.}~\cite{schnyder_2008}: BdG symmetry classes DIII, CI, and AIII may be interpreted as superconductors but are termed insulators in this paper, with ``insulator'' referring to the fact that the BCS quasiparticles are fully gapped in the bulk by the mean field pairing gap.

-In the context of superconductors, we re-interpret the CTSI and HTSI as the chiral and helical topological skyrmion superconductor phases (CTSS and HTSS), respectively.
+In the context of superconductors, we re-interpret the CTSI and HTSI as the chiral and helical topological skyrmion superconductor phases (CTSS and HTSS, or Skyrme and Antiskyrme superconductors), respectively.
 Here, we find evidence that both the CTSS and HTSS phases are realized in a model previously used to describe the superconductor Sr$_2$RuO$_4$ in the high-field phase, and that Sr$_2$RuO$_4$ with spin-triplet superconductivity~\cite{Ng_2000, ueno2013} specifically is a candidate for the CTSS phase.

-In this work, we first discuss topological classification and the invariant for the chiral topological skyrmion phases.
-We then present a general construction of the HTSS in a system with the generalized particle-hole symmetry $\mc{C}'$ and a mirror symmetry, before presenting results on realization of the CTSS and HTSS in a tight-binding model for superconducting Sr$_2$RuO$_4$ and discussion of phase transitions by which the skyrmion number can change.
+We stress, however, that centrosymmetric superconductors can possess the appropriate symmetry to realize a topological skyrmion superconducting phase, either the two-dimensional topological skyrmion phases discussed here or counterpart three-dimensional topological skyrmion phases of matter to be discussed in future work~\cite{liu2020}.